Chipmunk soul

 Chipmunk soul is a style of hip hop that features sped-up vocal samples, originating in the 2000s.
-The genre was popularized by Kanye West in his albums The College Dropout, Late Registration and Graduation, which notably were heavy in high-pitched vocals, especially in the singles "Spaceship" and "All Falls Down".
+The genre was popularized by Kanye West in his albums The College Dropout, Late Registration and Graduation, which notably were heavy in high-pitched vocals, especially in the songs "Spaceship" and "Through the Wire".
 Early users of the style included Just Blaze, RZA, and DJ Premier.

-The name "chipmunk" is a reference to Alvin and the Chipmunks, a 1960s musical act featuring sped-up vocal recordings.
+The name "chipmunk" is a reference to Alvin and the Chipmunks, a 1960s musical act featuring sped-up high-pitched vocal recordings.

-Although the style originated by sampling soul music recordings, the term "chipmunk soul" now includes the use of samples from other musical genres including reggae, rock and world music.
+Although the style originated by sampling soul music recordings, the term "chipmunk soul" includes the use of samples from other musical genres including reggae, rock and world music.